Hollins University: History

 The area where Hollins College developed was the site of Botetourt Springs.
 The area developed as a resort which operated from 1820 to 1841.
-It then became the site of a short-lived seminary.
-When it failed the property and buildings were acquired for Valley Union Seminary.
+It then became the site of a short-lived seminary, whose property and buildings were acquired by Valley Union Seminary.

 1842–1855: Valley Union Seminary and Charles Lewis Cocke

-The institution of higher learning that would become Hollins was first established in 1842 by the Reverend Joshua Bradley as the coeducational Valley Union Seminary.
+The institution of higher learning that would become Hollins was first established in 1842 by the Reverend Joshua Bradley, a Baptist minister, as the coeducational Valley Union Seminary.
 Bradley left in 1845 for Missouri, and in 1846, the seminary's trustees hired a 25-year-old math instructor from Richmond named Charles Lewis Cocke to direct the institution.

-Cocke years, 1846 -

-Cocke arrived with his wife, Susanna, and 16 slaves.
 The same year, Cocke established the first school for enslaved people in the Roanoke area; many students at the school worked at the seminary.
 In 1851, Cocke abolished the men's department of the institution, and in 1852, the school became a women's college called the Roanoke Female Seminary.
 In 1855, Lynchburg residents John and Ann Halsey Hollins gave $5,000, and the school was renamed Hollins Institute.
 The Hollinses gave an additional $12,500 in gifts before their deaths in 1859 and 1864 respectively.